 The simplex usage form of

-chown is changing owner user of given file.
-We will simple specify the owner username of file and file name to do this.
-In this example we will change owner user of file named
+chown is changing the owner user of the given file.
+We will simply specify the owner’s username of the file and file name to do this.
+In this example, we will change the owner user of a file named

 $ chown ismail acknow.txt